mariagriffin/MscDevOps_uni/README.md

 Clone this directory

-Create a new branch, using you student number as the name
+Create a new branch, using you student number as the name of the branch